How to come up with a business idea

 Refine your list of business ideas

-When you’ve carried out that simple research, you’ll find you’ve got a list of possibilities for your business idea or business ideas – maybe a long list – but it’s no longer a question of waiting for inspiration.
+When you’ve carried your research, you’ll find you’ve got a list of possibilities for your business idea/s.
+You may have a long list, but it’s no longer a question of waiting for inspiration.
 You’re now customer focused – what are people looking for and what can you do to meet their demands?

 Think practicalities